 Where does the money come from?
 Science and industry.
-The grid is rented like a giant supercomputer, then all the profits shared 50-50 between the charities and the lucky prize winners.
+The grid is rented like a giant supercomputer or cloud platform, then we share the profits 33-33-33 between ourselves, the charities, and the lucky prize winners.

 Charity Engine typically adds less than 10 cents per day to a PC's energy costs and can generate $10-$20 for charity – and the prize draws – for each $1 of electricity consumed.

 It is the most efficient way to donate to charity ever invented.

 When Charity Engine announces a prize draw, the List of Entries is published and a date for the draw chosen in advance.